• Skip to primary navigation

 This 3-ingredient custard powder is so easy to make and super convenient too.
 The powder mixes easily with milk, forming a rich and silky custard.
 This makes it perfect for filling in pastries, cream puffs, tarts, Stovetop Custard Cream Buns, or donuts.
 It's also great served in trifle, with fruit or as a creamy topping for cakes and warm pudding.
 In addition, you can use the custard powder itself to flavor cakes and cookies.

-It is delicious, drizzled warm over puddings, cakes, or fruit.
-When cooled, the custard thickens, making it perfect for filling in custard cream buns, pastries, and tart shells.
+Once made, simply add milk and heat to create a rich, creamy custard.
+It’s perfect warm over puddings, cakes, or fruit, and thickens when cooled, making it ideal for filling custard cream buns, pastries, and tart shells.

 Needed To prepare your instant custard powder